Key Takeaways:

 – The Gate II is a relatively lesser-known sequel in the horror genre that merits attention

-– Despite being less popular at the time of the release, The Gate II interestingly expands the universe created in
+– Despite being less popular at the time of the release, The Gate II interestingly expands the universe created in the first movie

 – Its unique characteristics make it worthy of inclusion on any horror movie watch list